 To date, we have financed our operations primarily through public offerings of our common stock, private placements of our convertible preferred stock, collaborations and a debt financing.
-Through December 31, 2017, we have received an aggregate of \$1.1 billion from such transactions, including \$887.4 million in aggregate gross proceeds from the sale of common stock in our May 2015 initial public offering, or IPO, and December 2016, April 2017 and December 2017 follow-on public offerings, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$18.8 million of upfront and milestone payments under our former collaboration with Alexion Pharma Holding, or Alexion, a \$45.0 million upfront payment under our existing collaboration with F. Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc., which we refer to collectively as Roche, and \$10.0 million in gross proceeds from the debt financing.
+Through December 31, 2018, we have received an aggregate of \$1.1 billion from such transactions, including \$887.4 million in aggregate gross proceeds from the sale of common stock in our May 2015 initial public offering, or IPO, and December 2016, April 2017 and December 2017 follow-on public offerings, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$18.8 million of upfront and milestone payments under our former collaboration with Alexion Pharma Holding, or Alexion, \$55.0 million in upfront and milestone payments under our existing collaboration with Roche, a \$40.0 million upfront payment under our existing collaboration with CStone, and \$10.0 million in gross proceeds from the debt financing.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$148.1 million, \$72.5 million and \$52.8 million for the years ended December 31, 2017, 2016 and 2015.
-As of December 31, 2017, we had an accumulated deficit of \$355.6 million.
+Our net losses were \$236.6 million, \$148.1 million and \$72.5 million for the years ended December 31, 2018, 2017 and 2016.
+As of December 31, 2018, we had an accumulated deficit of \$597.5 million.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, particularly as we:

-- continue to advance and initiate clinical development activities for our lead drug candidate, avapritinib, as well as our other most advanced drug candidates, BLU-554, BLU-667 and BLU-782; - · seek marketing approvals for our drug candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - · continue to manufacture increasing quantities of drug substance and drug product material for use in preclinical studies, clinical trials and for any potential commercialization; - continue to discover, validate and develop additional drug candidates; - · conduct research and development activities under our collaboration with Roche; - conduct development and commercialization activities for companion diagnostic tests, including our companion diagnostic tests for avapritinib in order to identify GIST patients with the PDGFRα D842V mutation, BLU-554 in order to identify HCC patients with FGFR4 pathway activation and BLU-667 in order to identify NSCLC patients with RET fusions; - · maintain, expand and protect our intellectual property portfolio; - · acquire or in-license other drug candidates or technologies; - · hire additional research, clinical, quality, manufacturing and commercial personnel; and - · incur additional costs associated with operating as a public company.
+- continue to advance and initiate clinical development activities for our lead drug candidate, avapritinib, as well as our other most advanced drug candidates, BLU-667, BLU-554 and BLU-782; - seek marketing approvals for our drug candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - · continue to manufacture increasing quantities of drug substance and drug product material for use in preclinical studies, clinical trials and for any potential commercialization; - · continue to discover, validate and develop additional drug candidates;

+- · conduct research and development activities under our collaborations with Roche and CStone; - conduct development and commercialization activities for companion diagnostic tests for current or future drug candidates; - · maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drug candidates or technologies; - hire additional research, clinical, quality, manufacturing, regulatory, commercial and general and administrative personnel; and - · incur additional costs associated with operating as a public company.